-This is going to be an essential part of your letter, but everything that comes after it will help to give your letter context and make it seem more genuine to the recipient.
+This will be an essential part of your letter, but everything that comes after it will help give your letter context and make it seem more genuine to the recipient.

 Follow Up With the Reason

-Once you’ve said thank you in your letter, then you’re going to want to follow up it up with the reason why you’re thankful.
+Once you’ve said thank you in your letter, you’re going to want to follow up with why you’re thankful.

-If you’re thanking someone for their time, then you can say what impact it had on you.
+If you’re thanking someone for their time, you can say what impact it had on you.

-Following up on your thank you with the reason why you’re thankful is very important because it can help to show the person exactly why you’re grateful.
+Following up on your thank you and why you’re thankful is very important because it can help show the person exactly why you’re grateful.

 It is the whole point of you writing the thank you card.

-If you’re writing a thanks letter after a job interview, then you’re going to want to find a way to make a lasting impression, and this is your opportunity.
+If you’re writing a thank you letter after a job interview, then you will want to find a way to make a lasting impression, and this is your opportunity.
+(Forbes)

 Use a Looking Forward Statement

-In many instances, you will want to wrap up your thank you letter with a looking forward statement.
+You will often want to wrap up your thank you letter with a looking-forward statement.